Part D Transition Policy

 This information provides details on formulary medication and coverage requirements.

-Health Partners Medicare will ensure that cost sharing for a temporary supply of drugs provided under our transition process will never exceed the statutory maximum copayment amounts for low-income subsidy (LIS) eligible enrollees.
+Health Partners Medicare will ensure that cost sharing for a temporary supply of drugs provided under our transition process will never exceed the statutory maximum copayment amounts for low-income subsidy (LIS) eligible members.

 Prior authorization or a formulary exception may be needed for medications that: